rsksmart/self-service-support/README.md

 and unique addresses making them within a specified date range.

 ```
-GET /api/v1/rsk-activity-report/developer-activity?startDate=2022.04.01&endDate=2022.05.01&chain=rsk_testnet
+GET /api/v1/rsk-activity-report/developer-activity?start-date=2022.04.01&end-date=2022.05.01&chain=rsk_testnet
 Accept: application/json

 ```

 Query Parameters:

-- `startDate`: Get stats from and including this date
+- `start-date`: Get stats from and including this date
-- `endDate`: Get stats up to and including this date
+- `end-date`: Get stats up to and including this date
 - `chain`: Possible values are `rsk_mainnet` and `rsk_testnet`
+If chain is not specified, assumes 'rsk_mainnet' by default

-## Query to work out developer activity Weighted Moving Average
+## Query to work out developer activity Moving Averages

-Calculates the "weighted moving average" for the number of deployment transactions, and unique addresses for a specified date.
+Calculates the simple, weighted and exponential moving averages for the number of deployment transactions, and unique addresses within the specified date range.

 ```
-GET /api/v1/rsk-activity-report/developer-activity-wma?date=2022.06.01&chain=rsk_testnet
-GET /api/v1/rsk-activity-report/developer-activity-wma
+GET /api/v1/rsk-activity-report/developer-activity-ma?start-date=2022.04.01&end-date=2022.05.01&chain=rsk_testnet&periods=4
 Accept: application/json

 ```
 Query Parameters:

+- `start-date`: Get stats from and including this date
+- `end-date`: Get stats up to and including this date
 - `chain`: Possible values are `rsk_mainnet` and `rsk_testnet`
 If chain is not specified, assumes 'rsk_testnet' by default
-- `date`: date to calculate WMA
-If date is not specified, calculates WMA for the last week
+- `periods`: number of time periods (including the current) to take in account while calculating the averages

 ## Author